 Elder Law Concepts is not always for the Elderly.

 In some cases, a parent may see their child go through a sudden, unexpected fight with cancer; a brother may be trying to take advantage of his wealthy but impaired sibling by stealing his financial assets; or a daughter might have witnessed the advisors of her mentally incompetent mother conspiring to misappropriate her assets.
 There may be circumstances where immediate action is necessary in order to protect the health and/or financial welfare of such a person.
-In these cases, an adult interested in the welfare of a loved-one may wish to petition the court for an emergency temporary guardianship (ETG).
-While, the typical ETG is used for incapacitated senior citizens, there are scenarios with teenagers and other young adults who may be abusing drugs and/or alcohol as to warrant the imposition of an emergency temporary guardianship.
+In these cases, an adult interested in the welfare of a loved one may wish to petition the court for an emergency temporary guardianship (ETG).
+While, the typical ETG is used for incapacitated senior citizens, there are scenarios with teenagers and other young adults who may be abusing drugs and/or alcohol to warrant the imposition of an emergency temporary guardianship.

 §744.3031 (1), Florida Statutes, states as follows regarding the requirements for the appointment of an emergency temporary guardian:

 The court must specifically find that there appears to be imminent danger that the physical or mental health or safety of the person will be seriously impaired or that the person’s property is in danger of being wasted, misappropriated, or lost unless immediate action is taken.